-Years of careful conservation has led to an astounding increase in endemic bird populations, the restoration of the island’s native vegetation, and an increase in the island’s overall biodiversity.
+50 Years of careful conservation has led to an astounding increase in endemic bird populations, the restoration of the island’s native vegetation, and an increase in the island’s overall biodiversity.

-Each year, thousands of people take advantage of the opportunity to visit this unique island reserve to discover its beauty and diversity.
 Unlike on many of the other granitic islands, on Cousin the wildlife is abundant and close at hand.
 No matter what time of year you visit, you are sure to see a variety of nesting seabirds, foraging birds of the forest, lizards roaming about in the leaf litter in search of food, and a host of invertebrates such as crabs, spiders, millipedes and termites.

-This section will help you to identify and learn more about the fascinating lives of some of the island’s plants and animals.
+These sections will help you to identify and learn more about the fascinating lives of some of the island’s plants and animals.
 The most common species encountered are described here, and each is illustrated.